 Looking for the perfect free Microsoft Project alternative?

 See for yourself why MS Project users are switching to nTask.
-Create unlimited, tasks, meetings, risks, issue & more.
+Create unlimited, tasks, meetings, risks, issues & more.

 2. Bitrix 24

 Bitrix 24 is one of the free project management tools that is adapted for social collaboration between you and your team members.
 The software primarily works on creating workgroups and centralized news feed for information exchange with the team members.

 This Microsoft Project alternative lets you create personalized to-dos, and helps to manage projects and tasks through extensive features ranging from Gantt charts, task dependencies, and Kanban workflows, to more systematic tools like employee workload management.

 Bitrix 24 offers you the following key features: